Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/dynamics-explorables/content/posts/Basics/Introduction.md

 $$ \phi_t(x) =  e ^ {tA}x = \sum_{k = 0} ^ {\infty} \frac{(tA)^ k }{k!}x, \qquad x \in \mathbb{R} ^ {2} $$
 It is straight forward to check that $\phi_t$ fulfills the two conditions mentioned above.

+Intuitively speaking, a dynamical system is a system which changes with time.
+The time can be a continuous variable, like in a swinging pendulum, or a discrete one, like in a traffic light, but it has to be the only independent variable of the system.
+The phase space $\mathcal{X}$ is the collection of all possible states of the system.
+For example, for the traffic light, $\mathcal{X}$ is equal to "red", "yellow" and "green".